sofiaKon/php-book-tracker/README.md

 ## Requirements
 - XAMPP (PHP 8.x + MariaDB/MySQL), phpMyAdmin.
 - The `bookinsert` table already exists and is being populated.
-  > If your DB name differs from the examples, just substitute your own.

 ## Quick start
 1. The scripts use a connection like: